Important Global Message

 - Corridor Financing Report (2013)

-This report analyzes the potential of real estate value capture and parking revenue to partially offset the cost of implementing (and potentially operating and maintaining) a new fixed-route transit line in the County.
-Although the proposed transit line connecting Downtown Miami Beach is utilized as an example, the methodology detailed in this report and the value capture model developed can be utilized for any corridor in the County.
-The report details three value capture methodologies that the County could use to help finance the project, as well as considers the revenue that could be generated by increasing parking fees in Downtown Miami and Miami Beach.
-Other traditional and innovative funding sources are also briefly discussed.
+a) Miami Beach Corridor - This study analyzes the potential of real estate value capture revenue to partially offset the cost of developing a new fixed-route transit line in the County.
+Although the proposed transit line connecting Downtown Miami to Miami Beach, popularly known as the Baylink project (“the Project”), is utilized as an example, the methodology detailed in this report and the value capture model developed can to be utilized for any corridor in the County.

-- Applying Innovative Financing Options for a New Fixed-Route Transit in the Miami-Dade County
+- Value Capture and Innovative Financing Options for a Premium Transit System on NW 27th Ave in Miami-Dade County

 Transit Performance and Expenses